Online poker and blockchain technology

 Blockchain technology can provide this as it is provably fair.
 This comes at a time when more countries are embracing regulation and licensing for online gambling, including online poker.
 This means that markets that were once grey are now white, providing players with greater protections.

-That is why I am betting on the blockchain as the future of online poker.
+That is why we are betting on the blockchain as the future of online poker.